michael2-netizen/Beginner-Toolkit-for-Pandas/README.md

 #### Check for Missing Values
 When dealing with very many missing values in one column that's not important for your analysis, the best action is to drop the entire column.
-Below are a few more functions for data cleaning using pandas library:
+Below are a few more functions for data cleaning using the pandas library:
 * Data Cleaning

 | Function               | Description                     |
 | ---------------------- | ------------------------------- |
 | `df.isnull()`          | Detect missing values           |